jteppinette/peragrin-api/README.md

 ## Usage

+### LocationIQ

+You will need to create a developer key at [LocationIQ](https://locationiq.org) before being able to run reverse geocode lookups.
+This feature is used when attempting to find the location of businesses or communities given an address.

 ### Environment Variables

 Any variables marked as `insecure: true` should be overriden before being added to a production system.